Now we’re going to talk about features versus benefits, but not like everyone else does.

 Everybody wonders “How can I get people to BUY?”

-Very few people wonder “Why are they buying from other people right now?”
+Very few people wonder “Why haven’t they bought from someone else already?”

 Two very different questions.
 And two very different answers.